 hoomd.mpcd is currently stable, but remains under development.
 When upgrading versions, existing job scripts may need to be need to be updated.
 Such modifications will be noted in the change log.

-Maintainer: Michael P. Howard, Princeton University.
+Maintainer: Michael P. Howard, University of Texas at Austin.